AshampooSystems/boden/docs/docs/guides/layout/json.md

 target_link_library(MyApp PRIVATE nlohmann::json)
 ```

-If you want to use your own version of the nlohmann json library, simply create your own define:
+If you want to use your own version of the nlohmann json library, simply create your own `define`:
 ```CMake
 # In you CMakeLists.txt
 target_compile_definitions(MyApp PRIVATE BDN_HAS_NLOHMANN_JSON)